tobyck/crisis-lab-2024/README.md

     ```

 > [!NOTE]
-> If that last command errors saying you don't have permission, _don't_ just try as root as (in my experience) it won't be able to find your board definitions, I assume because they're installed on a per-user basis.
+> If that last command errors saying you don't have permission, _don't_ just try as root, as (in my experience) it won't be able to find your board definitions.
+I assume this is because they're installed on a per-user basis.
 Instead you probaby need to add yourself to the `dialout` group.
-More detail is [here](https://askubuntu.com/a/133244).
+More detail [here](https://askubuntu.com/a/133244).

-6. Compile and upload the code for the WiFi board using the same method and same port, but change the FQBN to `esp8266:esp8266:generic`
+6. Compile and upload the code for the WiFi board following through the same steps from `step 4`, but change the FQBN to `esp8266:esp8266:generic`

     ```
     arduino-cli compile --fqbn esp8266:esp8266:generic embedded/client
     arduino-cli upload -p PUT_YOUR_PORT_HERE --fqbn esp8266:esp8266:generic embedded/client
     ```

-7. If you like, you can know motinor logs in the serial output.
+7. If you want, you can monitor logs in the serial output.

     ```
     arduino-cli monitor -p PUT_YOUR_PORT_HERE --config baudrate=115200